 2. Tea needs warmth, humidity, and water

 Tea wants at least four and a half months out of the year to be warm and humid.
-Six months is better.
-This is the kind of climate where your clothes stick to your skin from the sweat and your inclination towards air conditioning is very strong.
+Six months or more is better.
+This is the kind of climate where your clothes stick to your skin from the sweat, and your inclination towards air conditioning is very strong.

 3. Look around

-Summary of first steps to growing tea
+Summary: First steps to growing tea

-Next decision: Grow tea plants in containers or in the ground?
+Next decision: Grow tea plants in containers or in the ground.

 But please don’t give up!

 Just like many other woody shrubs, tea will grow in containers.
-Of course you will have to bring your potted plants indoors during the winter, but that trouble might be worth it to you.
+Of course, you will have to bring your potted plants indoors during the winter, but that trouble might be worth it to you.

-Tips to growing tea plants in containers
+Tips for growing tea plants in containers

 - Use a sandy-loamy potting medium that has good drainage and is on the acidic side of the pH scale.